ewilsub/ewilsub/README.md

 ## 👋 Hello there!
 I'm  *Emilio Williams-Subiza*, an ecologist based in Argentina.
 I research the causes of ***biodiversity change*** in freshwater environments.

-More specifically, how human activities affect biological communities, and the consequences for ecosystems and people.
+More specifically, how human activities affect biological communities, and the consequences for ecosystems and people.<br>
-Currently I'm a postdoc trying to understand the spatial patterns of biofilm biodiversity in Patagonian rivers. *I'll be using GitHub to share the R code from my publications and projects.*
+Currently I'm a postdoc trying to understand the spatial patterns of biofilm biodiversity in Patagonian rivers. <br>
+*I'll be using GitHub to share the R code from my publications and projects.*
 &nbsp;

 &nbsp;